Fire at home in Salt Lake City kills family dog, displaces family

-SALT LAKE CITY, Utah (ABC4 News) A fire that broke out at a home in Salt Lake City on Sunday has displaced a family of three and killed the family dog.
+SALT LAKE CITY, Utah (ABC4) – A fire that broke out at a home in Salt Lake City on Sunday has displaced a family of three and killed the family dog.

 According to Salt Lake City Fire Department Division Chief Dan Walker, firefighters were called to the home located near 1400 West 500 South around 6:30 a.m.